f4nc1s/laravelui-xin/timeline.md

 - Modify wills creation page
 - Move beneficiaries to their own route
 - Sort beneficiaries link for better organization
-- Consider using popup charts instead of listed style in shopperJS
+- Consider using popup charts instead of listed style in sherperdJS

 ### Future Considerations